treehouses/treehouses.github.io/pages/vi/intern-orientation.md

   * Used by OLE for educational applications such as `planet`

 #### Active Planet Teams Projects
- The Planet team is a second group of Virtual Interns that work on develloping the edicational applications for that are hoasted on the Raspberry Pi's
+The Planet team is a second group of Virtual Interns that work on developing the educational applications for that are hosted on the Raspberry Pi's

 * [`planet`](rbts-angular.md)
   * A Progressive Web App using Angular & CouchDB with the BeLL Apps functionality.